 The section reports on the contractor’s food storage and preparation procedures and develops control systems to ensure a high standard of meals and food service for the Force.
 Emphasis is always placed on obtaining the best value for each food dollar spent.
 Food Services staff also visit our remote sites each month to promote proper inventory management, storage and food preparation procedures.

-Technical repairs are normally performed by HNSI and Care Services employees.
+Technical repairs are normally performed by Care Services employees.
 The total fleet, including a wide range of non-powered trailers, heavy earthmoving machinery and small utility equipment, numbers around 500 pieces.
 Full service workshops operate at each camp to perform scheduled maintenance, repairs and, when needed, post-accident rebuilding.

 The Postal Section administers the constant flow of mail and parcels to and from the Force.
 Trips are made to the main Tel Aviv post office Sunday to Thursday, except for holidays.
 Additionally, courier service is provided between the Force in the Sinai and the Director General's Representative's Office in Israel.